BrainStem-FIRST/Brainstem-Pilot-UI/README.md

 - **Rotation targets** — schedule heading changes at any point along a path, independent of the drive path itself (for holonomic drivetrains).
 - **Subsystem triggers** — mark a point in the path where a subsystem command (e.g. raise elevator, run intake) should fire, previewed as stars on the canvas.
 - **Constraints** — override max velocity/acceleration per path, or per waypoint (min/max speed, max turn power, distance/heading tolerance, time limits).
-- **Skeleton & variant autos** — build a reusable command skeleton (path slots, subsystem commands, waits, parallel groups), then create multiple runnable variants that fill in different paths/waits without redefining the sequence.
+- **Autos** — sequence paths, points, waits, subsystem commands and parallel groups into one runnable routine, with several autos open at once as tabs.
-- **Simulator** — play back a variant auto on the field, toggle Left/Right and Blue/Red alliance perspective, and scrub through the command list.
+- **Simulator** — play back an auto on the field, toggle Left/Right and Blue/Red alliance perspective, and scrub through the command list.
 - **Path duplication** — copy a path to the same side or mirror it across the field midline (auto-flips L/R).

-Everything (robot settings, app settings, subsystem config, paths, skeletons, variants) is saved as plain JSON files in a project folder on your computer, so it can be committed to your robot code repo like any other source file.
+Everything (robot settings, app settings, subsystem config, paths, points, autos) is saved as plain JSON files in a project folder on your computer, so it can be committed to your robot code repo like any other source file.
+On FTC projects the app also generates a matching Java OpMode for each auto.

 ## Web or desktop?